William Brewster (ornithologist): Unpublished works

 The Ernst Mayr Library of the Museum of Comparative Zoology at Harvard University maintains an archive of Brewster's journals, diaries, field notebooks, correspondence, and photographs.
 Much of this material has been digitized and is available through the Biodiversity Heritage Library.

 William Brewster Memorial Award

-In honor of Brewster, the AOU awards the William Brewster Memorial Award "to the author or co-authors (not previously so honored) of an exceptional body of work on birds of the Western Hemisphere."
+In honor of Brewster, the American Ornithological Society awards the William Brewster Memorial Award to the author or co-authors (not previously so honored) "of the most meritorious body of work (book, monograph, or series of related papers) on birds of the Western Hemisphere published during the past ten years."
 The award, consisting of a medal and honorarium, was given every other year from 1921 through 1937 and then annually.